We recommend that you begin by speaking to your instructor when you have academic-related concerns and issues.

 780-497-5886 | firstname.lastname@example.org, City Centre Campus10700 – 104 AvenueEdmonton, AB

-If you are having difficulty with an instructor, your faculty/school or the University, the we can provide you with support, guidance and representation.
-Students talk to about student discipline cases, academic appeals and academic integrity issues such as plagiarism, cheating and improper collaboration.
+If you are having difficulty with an instructor, your faculty/school or the University, we can provide you with support, guidance and representation.
+Students talk to us about student discipline cases, academic appeals and academic integrity issues such as plagiarism, cheating and improper collaboration.
 We can help by advocating for a fair and reasonable process.

 780-497-5476 | email@example.comCity Centre Campus10700 – 104 AvenueEdmonton, AB